Best Practice: Convert your Workload to Run Unattended¶

 --interactive.
 For submitting a Job using the script created above, please use

 -- [COMMAND] flag to specify a command, use the

 -- syntax to pass arguments, and pass environment variables using the flag

 Example with Command-line arguments:

 Different run configurations may vary significantly and can be tedious to be written each time on the command-line.
-To make life easier, our CLI offers a way to template these configurations and use pre-configured configuration when submitting a Job.
-Please refer to Configure Command-Line Interface Templates.
+To make life easier, our CLI offers a way to set administrator policies for these configurations and use pre-configured configuration when submitting a Workload.
+Please refer to Configure Command-Line Interface Policies.

 The 3 relevant files mentioned in this document can be downloaded from Github